 Website for local childrens’ fitness and resort camp business based in Miami, FL and Aspen, CO.
 The goal was to create an online brochure site with some examples of their additional services such as theme parties and customized private camps for resorts.

-Website built on the Weebly platform for its super simple Content Management System with built-in plug-ins.
+Website built on an HTML platform for with a super simple “drag and drop” Content Management System.
 The client was not comfortable using WordPress and wanted a cost-effective alternative.
 Heavy use of Wufoo forms for event registration and the award application process for easy notification and management of hundreds of records.

-Niche website for a marketing program on the Weebly platform.
+Niche website for a marketing program on using an HTML based “drag and drop” platform.
 Goal was to build a small site that needed very little maintenance as a secondary site to the consultants’ main websites.
+(This site is no longer live)

 HTML Website built for the City of Aventura’s theatre.
 Originally designed in Photoshop and then brought into Dreamweaver.
 The site has since been ported to a propietary Content Management System that is part of their online ticketing system.
 However, the header images and navigation and basic design remain the same as the site I originally built in 2010.